-- 1. Applications may be submitted online for free at www.marian.edu/apply.
-Paper applications may be requested by contacting the Office of Undergraduate Admission, Marian University, 3200 Cold Spring Road, Indianapolis, Indiana 46222-1997; 317.955.6300 or 800.772.7264 - 2.
-Submit official copies of all high school transcripts and transcripts of all colleges and universities previously attended.
-Transcripts become property of the university and cannot be returned.
-Applicants who have previously earned 12 or more credits from an institutionally accredited college or university are not required to submit official high school transcripts for admission.
+- 1. Applications may be submitted online for free at www.marian.edu/apply or through the Common Application. - 2.
+Submit unofficial copies of all high school transcripts.
+Applicants who have previously earned 12 or more credits from an institutionally accredited college or university should submit official college transcripts of all colleges and universities where previously enrolled.
+They are not required to submit official high school transcripts for admission.
+Transcripts become property of the university and cannot be returned